junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

+**outline:** Michael meets Lucifer, Winchester counseling time for Michael/Lucifer, help them make peace; Michael/Lucifer align to destroy world and let angels just die so they can control the world; destiel getting closer and accepted by their friends and family

+all those people he had protected are now taking turn to protect/look after him and people he care, not just Dean save them now, but everyone they have saved along the way are saving them back this time

 **from Chap 5 notes:** John/Mary stay with them when Dean/Sam say yes to Michael/Lucifer, might make it easy as a support/family/love to help them regain control and break free.
 All those other important people in their lives are the key for them to regain control

 **from Chap 5 notes:** When Michael comes back in Adam's vessel, there will be interaction between John/Adam, and Mary's reaction to it (could get awkward)

-**from Chap 5 notes:** John is going to meet Bobby/Ellen/Caleb/Pastor Jim, all of them he failed (not Dean's guilt, it's his guilt)
+**from Chap 5 notes:** John is going to meet Bobby/Ellen/Caleb/Pastor Jim, all of them he failed (not Dean's guilt, it's his guilt) (off-screen, John already talked with them before Dean back to bunker)

 ### Chap.
 8: On the Crossroad